 The medium-term and long-term liquidity position of the Bank is assessed and managed under liquidity scenarios.
 The basic scenario reflects the expected trend in internal and external liquidity conditions (standard development in assets and liabilities of the Bank is expected), the stress scenario includes various stress factors related to the Bank and also the financial market.
-Short-term liquidity is monitored through liquidity ratios.
-The short-term liquidity risk resulted from the actual assets and liabilities of the Bank.
+Short-term liquidity is in the Bank monitored through liquidity ratios based on the actual balance sheet composition.

-In addition, the Bank measures and monitors short and long term liquidity indicators defined in the International framework for liquidity risk measurement, monitoring and standards issued by the Basel Committee on Banking Supervision - Liquidity coverage ratio ('LCR') and Net stable funding ratio ('NSFR').
+In addition, the Bank measures and monitors short and long term liquidity indicators defined in the International framework for liquidity risk measurement, monitoring and standards issued by the Basel Committee on Banking Supervision - Liquidity Coverage Ratio ('LCR') and Net Stable Funding Ratio ('NSFR').
 The Bank also plans and monitors economically adjusted indicator NSFR ('ENSFR'), which is defined and used for liquidity management within the whole KBC Group.
 ENSFR is also one of the key performance measures of ČSOB Bank (i.e. KPI's).
+The Bank monitors also the Asset encumbered ratio in the context of international methodological guidelines to the Asset encumbrance reporting.